OSHA Retaliation Claims Defense Lawyers in Texas

 Often, nonperforming employees will allege retaliation just to protect themselves from their own improper action.
 We help employers defend themselves against inaccurate claims that they retaliated against workers.

-At Hendershot, Cannon & Hisey, P.C., our lawyers serve the needs of businesses in Houston and throughout Texas.
+At Hendershot, Cowart & Hisey, P.C., our lawyers serve the needs of businesses in Houston and throughout Texas.
 We help employers prevent and deal with OSHA claims, including allegations of retaliation.

 OSHA Protects Workplace Safety Whistleblowers